23DP2KVecm/Movie_Database/README.md

 # MovieDatabase Application

+### To run the code open Visual Studio Code press File in the top left, Open Folder, and choose the folder containing the project.
+### Then download Microsofts Extension Pack for Java and in the top left press Run and then Start Debugging.

 ### A simple Java console application to manage a personal movie collection.
 It supports adding, removing, searching, sorting, and viewing movies, as well as fetching movie information from the OMDb API.

 ## Features